CTOlet/yii2-attachments/README.md

 Change log
 ----------

+- **May 1, 2015** - 	Fixed uploading when connection is slow or uploading time is long.
+Now ```onclick``` event on submit button is deprecated
+- **Apr 16, 2015** - 	Allow users to have a custom behavior class inheriting from FileBehavior.
 - **Apr 4, 2015** - 	Now all temp uploaded files will be deleted on every new form opened.
 - **Mar 16, 2015** - 	Fix: error in generating initial preview.
 Add: Getting path of the attached file by calling ```$file->path```.
 - **Mar 5, 2015** -	    Fix: restrictions for the number of maximum uploaded files.